jonymoney/Friday/README.md

 3. **Query Processing**
    - User asks a question
    - System generates embedding for query
-   - Performs semantic search against stored context
+   - Performs semantic search against stored context (limited to top 3 results)
+   - Content is truncated to 800 chars per document to optimize token usage
-   - Agent uses GPT-4 with retrieved context and real-time tools
+   - Agent uses GPT-5 with retrieved context and real-time tools
-   - Returns intelligent response
+   - Returns intelligent response with sources and tools used

 ## Database Schema